Sharmaatha/ANIMAL-INTRUSION-DETCTION-SYSTEM-WITH-YOLO-V8/README.md

 Acknowledgments
-Built using Ultralytics YOLOv8
+Built using Ultralytics YOLOv8,
-Dataset from Roboflow
+Dataset from Roboflow,
 Twilio API for SMS integration